 - 1. Students who earn one course grade of C- or below in the Medical Imaging & Radiation Sciences curriculum in any academic year will be placed on departmental academic probation and will be required to meet with their assigned faculty advisor to monitor academic progress. - 2.
 Students who do not maintain a minimum of a 2.0 cumulative GPA will be placed on University academic probation. - 3.
-Students who earn two or more course grades of C- or below in the Medical Imaging & Radiation Sciences curriculum in any academic year will be dismissed from the Department of Medical Imaging& Radiation Sciences. - 4.
+Students who earn two or more course grades of C- or below in the Medical Imaging & Radiation Sciences curriculum in any academic year will be dismissed from the Department of Medical Imaging & Radiation Sciences. - 4.
 Students who earn a course grade of F in any Medical Imaging & Radiation Sciences curriculum will be dismissed from the Department of Medical Imaging & Radiation Sciences. - 5.
-Two-year students who have been placed on departmental academic probation during their junior academic year, but has successfully completed their junior academic year, will be taken off departmental academic probation at the beginning of their senior academic year. - 6.
 Incomplete grades for a Medical Imaging & Radiation Sciences course can be assigned only in the case of extenuating circumstances.
 These circumstances must be reviewed by the faculty prior to the issuance of an "Incomplete" grade.
 In all cases, an "Incomplete" grade is assigned only when the work already done has been of a quality acceptable to the instructor.